Oisc of Kent: Mis-spellings

+Portrayal in the early sources

-Little is known about him, and the information that does survive regarding his life is often vague and suspect.
-He seems to have been the son or the grandson of Hengest, who led the initial Anglo-Saxon conquest and settlement of Kent.
+Little is known about Oisc, and the information that does survive regarding his life is often vague and suspect.

+Anglo-Saxon king-lists generally present Oisc as the son or the grandson of Hengest, who according to other sources led the initial Anglo-Saxon conquest and settlement of Kent.

 According to Bede's Ecclesiastical History of the English People, Oisc's given name was Oeric.
 Bede indicates that he was the son of Hengest and travelled to Britain with him, with the permission of the British king Vortigern.
 He was the father of Octa, who succeeded him.
 His descendants called themselves "Oiscingas" after him.

+The Anglo-Saxon Chronicle, which in its present form was compiled by people who knew Bede's account, portrays Oisc as ruling 488–512CE.

+Possible portrayal in the Ravenna Cosmography

+Oisc has been widely viewed the same person as one Ansehis, who is described as a leader of the Saxon invaders of Britain in the Ravenna Cosmography.
+This says that "in oceano vero occidentale est insula quae dicitur Britania, ubi olim gens Saxonum veniens ab antiqua Saxonia cum principe suo nomine Ansehis modo habitare videtur" (indeed in the western ocean is an island which is called Britania, which the people of the Saxons, coming from Old Saxony under their chief, named Ansehis, seem now to inhabit".
+Ansehis (or, as some manuscripts have it, Ansehys) is plausibly an error for Anschis, which would be a plausible archaic or Continental Germanic form of Oisc's name.
+However, Insley has argued that an older idea, that Anschis would also be a plausible attempt to represent proto-Old English *Hangista-, is more plausible, and that it is Hengest whom the Ravenna Cosmography represents.